Wallis and Futuna

 Wallis and Futuna, officially the Territory of the Wallis and Futuna Islands (/ˈwɒlᵻs...fuːˈtuːnə/), is a French island collectivity in the South Pacific, situated between Tuvalu to the northwest, Fiji to the southwest, Tonga to the southeast, Samoa to the east, and Tokelau to the northeast.

 Mata Utu is its capital and largest city.
-Its land area is 142.42 km2.
-It had a population of 11,558 at the 2018 census (down from 14,944 at the 2003 census).
+Wallis and Futuna is associated with the European Union as an overseas country and territory (OCT).
+The territory's land area is 142.42 km2.
+It had a population of 11,151 at the July 2023 census (down from 14,944 at the 2003 census).
 The territory is made up of three main volcanic tropical islands and a number of tiny islets.
 It is divided into two island groups that lie about 260 km apart: the Wallis Islands (also known as Uvea) in the northeast; and the Hoorn Islands (also known as the Futuna Islands) in the southwest, including Futuna Island proper and the mostly uninhabited Alofi Island.